tix-factory/local-elk/README.md

 Log into grafana (username: `admin`, password: `admin`), and set the email + username + password.

 To add more hosts for prometheus to scrape for metrics, update the [prometheus.yml](./metrics/prometheus.yml) `targets`.

-Navigate to the plugins page, search for [Kafka](https://grafana.com/grafana/plugins/hamedkarbasi93-kafka-datasource/), and install it.
-The kafka server is `kafka:9092`.